cedreaper/cedreaper.github.io/tutorials/getting-started.md

 ## 🤝 Earn Unlimited Credits: Referral Program

-Want to unlock premium features **without spending a dime?** Share your **Referral Link** (you’ll find it at the bottom of your dashboard screen) and invite other contractors.
+Want free credits?
+Share your **Referral Link** (you’ll find it at the bottom of your dashboard screen) and invite other contractors.

 For every legitimate referral: